Whistler Blackcomb Resort (Toshi Kawano photo)

 There’s adrenalin for the whole family on a river rafting trip, from gentle floats on Class 1 rivers to heart-pumping Class 3 and 4 white-water stretches.
 Kids too small to raft?
 Discover wilderness hikes, try fishing or unwind at scenic base camps – most rafting companies offer a range of activities.

 Gondolas and air trams help access BC’s higher adventures – and make a fun ride too.
-Take Whistler’s PEAK 2 PEAK Gondola for bragging rights aboard the world’s longest unsupported span; descend over a gorge funneling powerful Fraser River waters; or enjoy the scenery en route to Canada's highest-elevation restaurant at Kicking Horse Resort.
+Enjoy the impressive scenery on the Grouse Mountain Skyride, or take Whistler’s PEAK 2 PEAK Gondola for bragging rights aboard the world’s longest unsupported span; descend over a gorge funneling powerful Fraser River waters on the Hell's Gate Airtram; or enjoy the scenery en route to Canada's highest-elevation restaurant at Kicking Horse Resort.

-Get the whole family acquainted with BC’s wildlife at aquariums, zoos, marine centres, and on wildlife viewing excursions.
-Most offer an educational component.
+Get the whole family acquainted with BC’s wildlife at aquariums, zoos, marine centres, and on wildlife viewing excursions like whale watching.

 Learn about indigenous species at the BC Wildlife Park in Kamloops, visit resident grizzlies at Grouse Mountain and Kicking Horse Resort, or hang out with dolphins at the Vancouver Aquarium.
 Kids can inspect rare insects and creepy crawlies at the Victoria Bug Zoo and The Exploration Place in Prince George; ”adopt” a rattlesnake at Nk’Mip Desert Cultural Centre in Osoyoos; or hold slimy marine life unique to the Salish Sea at the Shaw Ocean Discovery Centre in Sidney.

 Tiny harbour ferries in Vancouver and Victoria are a unique alternative to get from place to place – and front-row ocean views make spotting marine life easy.
-Choose a paddlewheeler tour and experience how pioneers once travelled, or ply the waters with Pirate Adventures to walk the plank and scour for treasures onboard a 15-m/50-ft ship in Victoria’s Inner Harbour (summers only).
+Choose a paddlewheeler tour and experience how pioneers once travelled.

 BC’s history runs the gamut from gold rush to fossils – and historic sites (many interactive) make great places for family bonding.
 Sift through treasures at unique local museums, hike to dinosaur footprints and well-preserved fossil beds, pan for gold, ride rail cars into dark mining shafts, wander through a replicated ancient First Nations village or step back in time circa the 1800s at heritage sites Barkerville, Fort Langley and Fort Steele.